SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/prep-for-prod/prep-for-prod.md

 You have set up the connectiion to an SAP S/4HANA Cloud system.
 See [Configure the connectivity between SAP S/4HANA Cloud and SAP BTP](../../s4hana-cloud-to-btp-connectivity/README.md).

-> If you are using a mock server, you can skip this procedure.

 ## Content

 1. Create a new file *bupa.json* in the root folder of the project and copy the content below